A Man’s Credit: Taking Responsibilty of Your Financial Life

-The following is a guest post from John at FearlessMen.com.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from John at FearlessMen.com.
+If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 When I was 23 years old I applied for my first credit card through Discover and got declined.
 I couldn’t understand why and that’s when I started to learn about credit.
 The first bit of new information I received was that I had a Ghost Account.
 I was told that this was neither good or bad.
 I basically had no credit history.
 It was good because there was nothing negative on it.
 It was bad because I had no history to show I was worthy of receiving credit.
 I ended up having to go with a credit card from my bank which had a $300 limit.
 This entire situation raised questions in my mind such as: